Esri/offline-editor-js/doc/offlinetilesenabler.md

 ###Constructor
 Constructor | Description
 --- | ---
-`esri.OfflineTilesEnabler()` | Creates an instance of the offlineTilesEnabler class.
+`O.esri.Tiles.OfflineTilesEnabler()` | Creates an instance of the offlineTilesEnabler class.
 This library allows you to extend an ArcGISTiledMapServiceLayer with partial offline capability as well as manage the online/offline resynchronization process.

 ###Methods